Tap into your creative side!

-This year we are again offering visual arts - a way to express your inner self through sculpture, drawing, painting, enameling, book making, and photography.
-You might want to take note of the experienced and talented instructors we have enlisted for this endeavor.
+Arts Enrichment for Adults is an arts program designed for older teens and adults.
+You will learn how to express your inner self through sculpture, drawing, painting, ceramics, book making, photography and non-fiction writing.
+Take note of the experienced and talented instructors we have enlisted for this endeavor.
 You will be motivated and inspired by their expertise, attention to detail, attention to you, and to your works of art.
-See their detailed biographical information online.

-NOTE: Each student will choose 1 art class for the duration of the program.
+NOTE: Each student will choose one art or writing class for the duration of the program.
 If your first choice class is full at the time you register, we will assign you to your second choice preference.
 Register early!

 Tuesday Evenings, 6:00-8:30 PM